DeloitteAU/react-habitat/README.md

 A factory is used to define how components are injected into the DOM.
 The [default factory](https://github.com/DeloitteDigitalAPAC/react-habitat/blob/master/src/factories/ReactDomFactory.js) is simple wrapper of ReactDOM.

-Where as the ReactHabitatRedux one wraps Components in a Redux Provider.
+Where as the [ReactHabitatRedux one](https://github.com/DeloitteDigitalAPAC/react-habitat-redux/blob/master/src/ReduxDomFactory.js) wraps Components in a React Redux Provider.
 You can write custom factories do what ever you want with components and control how they are added to the dom.

 A factory is simply a plain javascript class that must have two methods implemented `inject` and `dispose`.